virto-network/satellite-chains/kabocha/Apps/KIMCHI/Readme.md

-### KIMCHI: An incentivised KSM:DOT prediction market
+### KIMCHI: An incentivised, algorithmic KSM:DOT prediction market

-It’s not just a token. **It’s a wild bet that KSM will flip DOT**.
+It’s not just a token.

+**It’s a wild bet that KSM will flip DOT**.

 A simple, clean, high-stakes call on whether Kusama (KSM) can close the gap on Polkadot (DOT), with usage incentivised through automated minting of KAB rewards.

 If you’re tired of safe plays and ready to see KSM punch above its weight, welcome to KIMCHI.

-LFG.
+Read the draft technical spec here.

+#expectchaos

 ---